MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 ![PAT nearing expiration notification](_img/use-personal-access-tokens-to-authenticate/PAT-expiration.png)

-### Q: What do I do if I believe that someone other than me is creating access tokens on my account?
+### Q: What do I do if I believe that someone other than me is creating access tokens on my organization?

 **A:** If you receive a notification of a PAT being created and you're unaware of what caused this, there are a number of actions that may have automatically create a PAT on your behalf, for example: